 These days businesses have great visibility into their sales, marketing, product metrics and strategies but they also consider staying on top of the competition equally important.
-According to a research study conducted by IDC, world will be creating 163 zettabytes (one trillion gigabytes) of data a year by 2025.
+According to a research study conducted by IDC, the world will be creating 163 zettabytes (one trillion gigabytes) of data a year by 2025.
 Having so much data available about your competitors is obviously a huge advantage, but that kind of volume also makes it harder to determine what’s actually important.

-Competitive Intelligence helps businesses outdo their competition by converting data into “actionable” intelligence that can provide a real-time view of competitive landscape – industry, business environment, competitors, and competitive products and services.
+Competitive Intelligence helps businesses outdo their competition by converting data into “actionable” intelligence that can provide a real-time view of the competitive landscape – industry, business environment, competitors, and competitive products and services.
 The gathering of the information and the analysis support business’s strategic decisions and also help in identifying competitive gaps.

-In this blog, we talk about 3 applications of competitive intelligence analysis where we can harness the power of external unstructured data and apply AI and Machine Learning (ML) to get competitive advantage:
+In this blog, we talk about 3 applications of competitive intelligence analysis where we can harness the power of external unstructured data and apply AI and Machine Learning (ML) to get a competitive advantage:

 1. Dig into Product Pricing, Product Line or Categories:

 Customers’ desire for easy attainability, 24×7 accessibility, and fast turnaround has insisted almost every business-B2B or B2C to offer their product or service portfolio online.
 Now, customers have instant access to tons of data which they use to compare prices and products across websites before making a final purchase.
-This becomes even more important for e-commerce businesses where customers are often price driven.
+This becomes even more important for e-commerce businesses where customers are often price-driven.

 So, businesses can use web scraping to mine millions of websites across the market and gather real-time pricing and product updates.
 This helps to know:

-- what product lines or categories competitors have on the their website, what benefits they provide to customers
+- what product lines or categories competitors have on their website, what benefits they provide to customers

 - what competitors are charging, when and for what product